Whether you’re a sales manager or just a junior sales representative, there’s one thing we can all agree on:

 - Tasks: track the number of sales activities that have completed.
 For example, checking if every team member has enough leads for the week

-Once your Goal (objectives) and Targets (key results) are ready to go, you need to stay on target and track your progress towards those OKRs
+Once your Goal (objectives) and Targets (key results) are ready to go, you need a sales analytics process to stay on target and track your progress towards those OKRs.

 Here’s what you can track: